 - Converting multiple images into SmartArt

-Enhancing Engagement with Animation
+Enhancing Engagement with Animation and Video

 - Engaging audiences with different types of animations